patchfx/patchfx.github.io/_posts/2020-05-22-creating-a-ruby-gem-with-rust.markdown

 A language that I have grown to love over the last few years is [Rust](https://rust-lang.org).
 It's a systems programming language that's focused on performance and memory safety, without the garbage collection.
-Ideal for creating librarys and tools where performance is important.
+Ideal for creating libraries and tools where performance is important.

 In this tutorial we will create a very simple Rust library that will